Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 Bjorn Ehrby: RF (Revision Framework), Support, New UnrealEd 2

-Hanfling: Launch, LCC, RF (Revision Framework), RenderExt, WinDrvLite/Ext, HTK Commandlets, Editor Fix / Patch (Patch a superset of Fix), Hex Edited Editor.dll, UCC Fix, Support, Cluster, OpenAL Lipsyching & misc, both edited Deusex.u's were done by Defaultplayer001 following his instructions http://coding.hanfling.de/launch/ https://www.patreon.com/hanfling/overview
+Hanfling: Launch, LCC, RF (Revision Framework), RenderExt, WinDrvLite/Ext, HTK Commandlets, Editor Fix / Patch (Patch a superset of Fix), Hex Edited Editor.dll, UCC Fix (No longer used since no one can remember what it was used for, likely superseded by new LCC versions.), Support, Cluster, OpenAL Lipsyching & misc, both edited Deusex.u's were done by Defaultplayer001 following his instructions http://coding.hanfling.de/launch/ https://www.patreon.com/hanfling/overview